Partial A Fazenda: poll voting shows who leaves today

 Who leaves according to the partial of A Fazenda?

-Dayane appears for the time being, on Thursday morning (2), as the participant with the greatest dislike of the public in this eleventh swidden.
+Dayane will be the eliminated participant today, according to the DCI poll – in a consultation carried out on the morning of this elimination Thursday.
 The peoa adds 76.15% of the more than 43,000 votes cast so far and takes the lead with a huge difference from its rivals.

-Marina takes the second position on the list, with 12.14% of the public’s votes in the partial of the poll A Fazenda do DCI.
+Marina is in second place on the list, with 12.14% of the public vote in the partial of the poll A Fazenda do DCI.
 The distance between the percentage of Marina and Dayane is 64.01%.

 At the end of the ranking, and close to Marina’s numbers, is Solange with 11.59% of the votes in the partial of the poll of A Fazenda do DCI on who should leave.